 - Pink Gloss : (0, 25, 11, 0)

 - Blue Gloss : (25, 0, 5, 0)

 - Inset foil borders

-During the foiling process, it’s possible for foil elements to shift up to 1/16th of an inch in any direction.
-This potential should be taken into account when designing with foil!
+Since foil elements may shift up to 1/16th of an inch during the foiling process, this should be taken into account when designing with borders.
 This drifting can especially cause misalignment for designs that have fine inset borders.
 In these designs, we encourage thicker borders that overlap edges of color.

 - Aligning straight edges

 Designs that create a “hard edge” between digital and foil elements are difficult to register perfectly, so we recommend adjusting the foil element to end more organically or overlap the digital elements slightly to trick the eye.

 Textures should be removed to ensure better foil adhesion to the paper.
 Be cautious using textured fonts for foil elements.

 *TIP!
 Use the direct selection tool to select and delete these small open areas to achieve a flat foil element.